 Product safety

 Product safety is mainly regulated in the harmonised legislation.
-This legislation lays down the essential requirements products must meet and is linked to the alert network established by Directive 2001/95/EC for cases where there is a serious risk.
-All authorities responsible for implementing the essential requirements in the harmonised legislation have responsibilities in relation to product safety.
-Furthermore, where no harmonised legislation exists or where the legislation does not cover certain safety aspects, Directive 2001/95/EC of the European Parliament and of the Council of 3 December 2001 on general product safety, as implemented by Royal Decree 1801/2003 of 26 December on general product safety, applies.
+This legislation sets out the essential requirements that products must meet and is linked to the European Safety Gate database referred to in Regulation (EU) 2023/988 of the European Parliament and of the Council of 10 May 2023 on general product safety, for cases where there is a serious risk.
+All authorities responsible for implementing the essential requirements in the harmonised legislation have responsibilities regarding product safety.
+Regulation (EU) 2023/988 on general product safety also applies where there is no harmonised legislation or where that legislation does not cover certain safety aspects.

 What is the definition of a safe product?

-- The characteristics of the product, including its composition and packaging.
+- The characteristics of the product, including its composition and packaging;

 Who is responsible for product safety?

-Producers and distributors have a number of duties with regard to the products they place on the market.
+Economic operators and providers of online marketplaces have a number of duties regarding the products they place on the market.
 These duties include keeping themselves informed about the compliance of their products with the safety requirements, and acting and informing the authorities, other economic operators and consumers accordingly, where appropriate.
-They must withdraw any unsafe products from the market, make the necessary corrections to avoid risks, or even recall the products from consumers.
+They must withdraw any dangerous products from the market, make the necessary corrections to prevent risks, or even recall the products from consumers.

 Which authorities are competent for product safety?